What to do if you start crying during meditation?

 Crying during meditation is a very common occurrence.
-People tend to dislike the experience but it is usually a very good sign.
-Unless you are emotionally unstable at the moment of the crying, the best recommendation is to just continue the practice.
+People tend to dislike the experience, but it is usually a very good sign.
+Unless you are emotionally unstable at the moment of the crying, the best recommendation is just to continue the practice.

 Is it normal to cry during meditation?

 A nyam, as a meditative experience, is an anomalous, transient, psychosomatic – meaning psychological and/or somatic, experience, that’s catalyzed by means of authentic meditative practice.Alan Wallace

 As the quote above suggests, all sorts of meditative experiences occur.
 Alan Wallace is a world-renowned meditation teacher in the same tradition as the Dalai Lama.
 In this tradition, the upheaval one sometimes experiences during meditation is called nyam.